 The way I make lacto-fermented sauerkraut, in small batches, is very simple.
-I’ve blogged about it before, and all you need is cabbage, salt, glass jars and some time.
+All you need is cabbage, salt, glass jars and some time.
 Other additions, such as caraway seeds, are optional…nature does the rest.
 While it’s helpful to have a food processor to do the shredding for you, it is absolutely not necessary.
 I shredded everything for this recipe by hand in a couple of minutes.

 You can use all green cabbage or a combination of red and green like I have here.
 One small head of cabbage will yield about one quart of homemade sauerkraut, but I figure as long as you’re making one, you might as well make two.
 It keeps well and if you enjoy sauerkraut, I promise you’ll eat it up quickly.
 As is the case with all of my recipes, I recommend you use organic ingredients whenever possible.